cototal/benchmark-examples/README.md

 ## Notes

 * I was actually expecting Sinatra and Sequel to do a lot better.
 I must be missing something, but it was harder to work with associations in Sequel than I thought it would be.
+(Update: Yes, I am doing something wrong.)
 * Sequelize did surprisingly well.
 I was able to learn a bit more about its available options from VS Code IntelliSense than from the documentation.
 I should learn more about it.
 * I'm disappointed PHP didn't do better.
 I should try it on a Linux VM and see if it does better.
 * It isn't really surprising, but Entity Framework was probably the most difficult to configure to work with an existing database.
 My attempts to use standard property names and configration/annotations to map the correct field failed.
 I also found VS Code to be less convenient for C# development tooling than the full Visual Studio IDE.
+I always forget the connection string format:

+    ```
+    "DefaultConnection": "server=mysql;port=3306;database=weblog_dev;uid=root;password=secret;sslmode=None"
+    ```